 - Family Readers – are aimed at developing and inspiring a love of reading through the shared experience of reading together.
 These books contain sounds and tricky words that do not match those the children are currently learning, so they are not expected to be able to decode them.
 The ‘Family Reader’ can be changed daily.
 Children can also read books from home or the library as a family reader.

-- The Oakfield Reading Spine – we are developing a reading spine which consists of books, both classic and modern from a range of authors, that we believe the children should be exposed to during their time at Oakfield.
+- The Oakfield Reading Spine – we have developed a reading spine which consists of books, both classic and modern from a range of authors, that we believe the children should be exposed to during their time at Oakfield.
 We have started by linking texts to our topics in a text overview.
 The children will listen to and discuss these books during Story Time, English and Guided Reading lessons.